 • Define individuals or organizations to receive your property

-• Name persons you can trust to become personal guardians to care for your minor children
+• Name persons you can trust to become personal guardians to care for your minor children.
+This is the most important decision you will make.

 • Engage a trusted person to manage property left to minor children